amcunio/SYNCSHACK-2021/README.md

 # SYNCSHACK-2021

-This app is created with `create-react-app`.
+This web application is created with `create-react-app`.
 To run the project:

 ```
 git clone https://github.com/amcunio/SYNCSHACK-2021.git